 Still worried about the creamy?
 Add extra goat cheese.
 It’s ultra luscious and velvety and makes the texture of the risotto absolutely dreamy.

-- I have a NEW slow cooker!
-(Yes, I find this exciting.)
-After years of faithful service, my old one cracked, so I ordered this replacement and am so happy with it.
+- Programmable Slow Cooker.
 The insert can be used on the stovetop, meaning that for recipes where you begin by browning veggies and/or meat, you can use it on the stove first, then pop it right into the slow cooker and save yourself a dish.
 GENIUS.

 Slow Cooker Risotto with Butternut Squash and Goat Cheese